 Continuously improving over time

 The projections shown on Flood Factor come from the First Street Foundation Flood Model.
 First Street Foundation has made its flood model’s full technical methodology available to the public because it supports scientific collaboration and data transparency.
 Like all flood models, its projections are intended to help provide a fuller understanding of flood risks, and we encourage you to supplement this information with additional research.
-We are committed to the accuracy of our data and will continue to grow, adapt, and incorporate feedback and expand its model over time, including an annual data update.
+We are committed to the accuracy of our data and will continue to grow, adapt, incorporate feedback, and expand its model over time, including an annual data update.

-The New York Times - New Data Reveals Hidden Flood Risk Across America
+The New York Times: New Data Reveals Hidden Flood Risk Across America